THE CLASS OF 2018

 1 – Jamie Shaul – Hull-born speedster that loves catching high bombs, running and making a fool out of Wigan fullbacks.
 Scored the winner at Wembley last season.

-2 – Bureta Faraimo – Brought in to replace Mahe Fonua, Bureta is an international winger that is expected to pack a punch.
-He’s big, mobile and can move well – a pretty scary thought for Super League defenders in 2018.
+2 – Bureta Faraimo – Big, mobile and can move well – a pretty scary thought for Super League defenders in 2018.

 3 – Carlos Tuimavave – Tricep circumference measures the width of the Humber.
-Future looks destined in the centres with Kelly’s arrival.
+Silky centre with all the skills.

 4 – Josh Griffin – Already a fans hero given the role he played in Rovers’ relegation.
-Josh is an intriguing signing.
-He’s fast, skilful and capable of absolute carnage.
+Josh is fast, skilful and capable of absolute carnage.

 5 – Fetuli Talanoa – Yardage from kick returns and ability to scoot are both first class.
 Inaugural member of Hull FC’s Kava club.